Webster's Unabridged Dictionary - Letter E - Page 27

 Encysted (a.)
 Inclosed in a cyst, or a sac, bladder, or vesicle; as, an encysted tumor.

 Encystment (n.)
+(Zool.)
 A process by which many internal parasites, esp. in their larval states, become inclosed within a cyst in the muscles, liver, etc. See Trichina.

 End (n.)
 The extreme or last point or part of any material thing considered lengthwise (the extremity of breadth being side); hence, extremity, in general; the concluding part; termination; close; limit; as, the end of a field, line, pole, road; the end of a year, of a discourse; put an end to pain; -- opposed to beginning, when used of anything having a first part.